deepsense-ai/seahorse/docs/deeplang_overview.md

 </div>

-You can think about an operation as a function that receives a tuple of entities and parameters' values, and returns a tuple of entities.
+You can think about an operation as a function that receives a tuple of entities and parameters' values and returns a tuple of entities.

 $$Operation: (entity_0, entity_1, …, entity_{n-1}, parameters) \rightarrow (entity_0, entity_1, ... , entity_{m-1})$$